CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 This places a "mon_secubot" at (12,12).
 It will patrol the four outmost concerns of the diagonally adjacent overmap terrain tiles in a box pattern.

 ## Spawn a group of monsters with "place_monsters"
 Using `place_monsters` to spawn a group of monsters works in a similar fashion to `place_monster`.
 The key difference is that `place_monsters` guarantees that each valid entry in the group is spawned.
+It is strongly advised that you avoid using this flag with larger monster groups, as the total number of spawns is quite difficult to control.

 |Field|Description  |
 |--|--|